I Spy….. Getting your eye in. 28th May

 Count mites and give average daily mite drop.

-Dark cappings are from brood comb.
-Bees emerging.
+Dark cappings are from brood comb therefore bees emerging.

-White cappings are from honey stores.
-Actively using stores.
+White cappings are from honey stores therefore bees actively using stores.

 How many different pollen colours?
 6 or more should give adequate nutritional diversity.